Updated: Jan 17

 Why do some societies have a stronger preference for female cloistering?
 To answer that question, we must go back ten thousand years.
-Over the longue durée, there have been three major waves of patriarchalisation: the Neolithic Revolution, pastoral nomadism, and Islam.
+Over the longue durée, there have been three major waves of patriarchy: the Neolithic Revolution, conquests, and Islam.
 These ancient ‘waves’ helped determine how gender relations in each region of the world would be transformed by the onset of modern economic growth.

 This blog offers some preliminary explorations of

 Pre-Colonial Eurasia in the Longue Durée

 Pre-Colonial Matrilineal and Bilateral Societies

 The Divergence within Eurasia

 Colonial Latin America

 If you see an error, do correct me: firstname.lastname@example.org.

 There was no pre-Neolithic feminist utopia.
 If recent studies of foragers are any guide, during the 100,000 years that our ancestors had spent as hunter-gatherers, girls may have been forced into marriage, often polygynously, beaten and raped.
 However, since female labour is a crucial element of the forager economy, women were at least not secluded and lived alongside their own kin.